MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-and-debugging-a-basic-form-template-using-the-infopath-2003.md

 5. Click **Edit Form Code**.

     An event handler skeleton for the [OnClick](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._ButtonEventSink_Event.OnClick.aspx) event is created and the focus moves to the code editor in Visual Studio 2012.
-For more information on working with event handlers, see [How to: Add an Event Handler Using the InfoPath 2003 Object Model](how-to-add-an-event-handler-using-the-infopath-2003-object-model.md).
+For more information on working with event handlers, see [Add an Event Handler Using the InfoPath 2003 Object Model](how-to-add-an-event-handler-using-the-infopath-2003-object-model.md).

     You are now ready to add form code to the event handler for the button.